kamilmansoor/MY-Terraform-Coding/aws  vpc  with ALB v#2/Readme.md

 #POINT#3:
-We run a jenkins container inside our private Ec2 machine on host port 8081 docker run -d -p 8081:8080 --name container_name jenkins_image
+Our Private Ec2 is attached with ALB through ALB-target-group-attachment We run a jenkins container inside our private Ec2 machine on host port 8081 docker run -d -p 8081:8080 --name container_name jenkins_image